kevinvess/wp-force-login/readme.txt

 === Force Login ===
 Contributors: kevinvess
-Tags: force user login, login, private, privacy, protected Requires at least: 2.0
+Tags: force user login, login, private, privacy, protected, hidden Requires at least: 3.6
 Tested up to: 3.9.1
-Stable tag: trunk
+Stable tag: 1.1
 License: GPLv2 or later

 Force Login is a simple lightweight plugin that requires visitors to log in to interact with the website.